khaoulabenali/NLP-projects/Detecting Programming Languages using Spacy/README.md

 ### About the project :

 - This project is  direct application of detecting programming languages using spacy.It is for learning goals and does not aim to obtain the best results.
-- This projects highlights the importance of using spacy to detect Programming Languages and shoes the difference between classical text processing and Natural Language processing.
+- This project highlights the importance of using spacy to detect Programming Languages and shows the difference between classical text processing and Natural Language processing.